sareg0/pro-js-design-patterns-code-examples/chapter-2-interfaces.md

 1. Comments to declare what interface a class supports (improving reusability and documentation)
 2. The `Interface` helper
-3. The class method `Interface.ensuresImplements` to perform explicit checking of methods
+3. The class method `Interface.ensureImplements` to perform explicit checking of methods
 4. Useful error messages when objects don't pass the check.

 Example: